Fernando Butazzoni: Career

 His first novel, The open night, was awarded by the Confederation of Universities of Central America with the Latin American Narrative Award EDUCA, in 1981.
-His works have been translated into English, French, Portuguese, Swedish, Italian, Rumanian Russian and others languages.
+His works have been translated into several languages including English, French, Portuguese, Swedish, Italian, Rumanian and Russian.

 In the Columbia Guide to the Latin America Novel...
 (2007), Raymond Williams wrote about his novel Prince of death: "Is a vast historical work set in nineteenth century".
 Alexandra Falek, in her thesis The Fiction of Afterwards(New York University, 2007), emphasized that the Butazzoni's work is "an example of testimonial fiction".

 In 2009, director José Ramón Novoa filmed his novel "A distant place".
 The film starred Erich Wildpret and Marcela Kloosterboer.

 The film God's Slave (2013), written by Fernando Butazzoni, directed by Joel Novoa, has won several international film awards (in Huelva, Santa Barbara, Lleida, among others).
 The film was described as "riveting" by Anath White.

 In 2014, Planeta Group published "Ashes of Condor", an extensive report about terrorism in Latin America.
 The Uruguayan Book Chamber granted it the Bartolomé Hidalgo Award 2014 during the International Book Fair in Montevideo.

 In 2016, Mario Vargas Llosa put the book Ashes of Condor on the short list of his Hispano-American Bienal, and Casa de las Américas granted it with the José María Arguedas Award.